briskhome/briskhome/.github/CONTRIBUTING.md

-First off, let me thank you for your interest in contributing to this project! **Briskhome** is free open-source software and I strongly believe that together we can create a better experience for developers and users alike.
+First off, let me thank you for your interest in contributing to this project! **BRISKHOME** is free open-source software and I strongly believe that together we can create a better experience for developers and users alike.

 Here are several ways you can get involved:

 1. **Coding**.
-If you speak fluent JavaScript and are not afraid of words *flow*, *babel*, *dataloader* and *jest* then bravely step onboard!
+If you speak fluent JavaScript and are not afraid of words _Babel_, _Flow_ and _Webpack_ then bravely step onboard!
 Take a look at currently open issues and pick something you fancy.
 2. **Documenting**.
 If you don't want to code new features but still want to be a part of the team we invite you to try documenting the application.
 We have a separate repository dedicated to documentation, feel free to jump onboard!
 3. **Envisioning**.
 One word – **suggest**!
 From a one-sentence issue to a complitated tech story – every piece helps.
 Your ideas help us create our dreams.

-### Setup and workflow
+### Workflow

 We impose several restrictions that are aimed at keeping our code base nice and clean.
-First, `master` and `develop` branches are protected.
-It means that only they cannot be pushed to directly and their history cannot be rewritten.
-You can rely on them in your workflow.
+First, `master` branch is protected – meaning that it cannot be pushed to directly and its history will never be rewritten.
+You can rely on it in your workflow.
-* `master` branch always contains a stable tagged version of the package that ready for deploying.
-For your convenience up-to-date `deb` and `rpm` packages are available from **[releases](https://github.com/briskhome/briskhome/releases)** page.
-* `develop` branch contains more-or-less stable code that is usually ahead of `master`.
-Pull requests should be opened against `develop`.

-#### Coding.
+### Coding

-When you have chosen the issue you want to jump on you need to fork the project, create a new branch and immediately open a pull-request.
-Why?
-To let us know that you are working on this issue and to make use of our awesome status checks.
+When you have chosen the issue you want to jump on and forked the project we suggest you immediately open a new pull request.
+It will let us know that you're working the issue and will automatically run status checks for your code.
-> **Naming conventions**: Prefix you pull request title with a number of the issue it resolves in square brackets.
-Then include a one-sentence description of what it does.
-It's that simple!
-Here are some examples:
-> - `[#51] Add CONTRIBUTING.markdown`
-> - `[#62] Fix colons in 'getCallee()' output`

-By the way, do not be afraid to rewrite history of your branch.
-In fact, we even prefer rebasing to other means of bringing the branch up to date and making commits more senseful.
+Do not be afraid to rewrite history of your branch.
+In fact, merge commits are prohibited in this repository – please use `git rebase` to bring your branch up to date.
+It you ever need help rebasing feel free to mention the `@briskhome/core` team in a comment asking for help!

-#### Status checks.
+### Status checks

-Every time you push new commits to your pull request they are automatically checked by several code quality tools.
+Every time you push new commits to your branch (provided you've opened a pull request) they will automatically be checked by several code quality tools.
 This includes linting your code, testing it and calculating code coverage.
-We also collect code quality information with CodeClimate, but this is purely informational – you choose whether to listen to it or not.
-But all other status checks are required and must pass in order for pull request to be merged.

-#### Merging.
+Some of the checks are required — your pull request could not be merged unless they pass.

+### Merging

-When you will have finished implementing your awesome feature and all status checks pass you need to request a review from any **Briskhome** team member.
-You can ping @briskhome/core in your PR or just assign someone directly.
-Note that we may ask you to rebase it onto `develop` branch – this is our preferred way of bringing branches up to date.
+When you will have finished implementing your awesome feature and all status checks pass, request a review from `@briskhome/core` team by mentioning them in a comment.
+Note that we may ask you to rebase it onto `master` branch – this is our preferred way of bringing branches up to date.

-#### Pull requests
-Pull requests are the only way to get code into `develop` branch and then to `master`.
-Each pull request has to be approved by a @briskhome/core team member in order to be merged.
-If after you began implementing your feature someone managed to slip a new commit into `develop` you would need to rebase your branch onto the updated `develop` branch.
-If you ever need help with rebasing and/or your pull request feel free to mention us in your pull request – we would be happy to help!